dhagmann/deliberation-assets/projects/volvovsky_reputation/art_game_comp_1.md

 ---

-- the agent buys a piece of art
+- the agent buys ANY piece of art
-- the agent buys the correct piece of art
+- the agent buys the CORRECT piece of art
 - the buyer re-hires the agent